abduq/sql-server-upsert/README.md

 An upsert statement for sql server.

+## Motivation
+When using Apache Nifi as a replication tool to replicate data from a source database to a destination SQL Server database.
+Instead of building a complicated workflow that handles Insert/Update operation, I decided to deal with each row as a single event and UPSERT it into the required destination table.

-How it works?
+How does it work?

-It should take Database name, schema name, table name, search column and a JSON object and perform an UPSERT based on the search column.
+A stored procedure that takes Database name, schema name, table name, search column (primary key), and a JSON object and performs an UPSERT based on the search column.
+If the primary key exists it updates the exiting record, if it does not exits it inserts it.

 Assumptions:

-	1- The structure of the json should match the target table's in terms of names and order and data types.
+	1- The structure of the json should match the target table's in terms of column names, order and data types.
 	2- It should ignore extra columns in the json if they're added at the end (in case of target schema changes) 3- You'd be using this to do more inserts and less updates